Find Trade Colleges

 EMCC undergraduate students pay an average of $3,740 in in-state tuition and fees each year.

-EMCC not only placed well in our value ranking, but it is also #5 on our Best Allied Health Professions Undergraduate Certificate Trade Schools in Mississippi list.
+EMCC also made our Best Allied Health Professions Undergraduate Certificate Trade Schools in Mississippi list, coming in at #5.

 Full Allied Health Professions at East Mississippi Community College Report